jakov998/repository/README.md

 ## Description

-This is a simple Kafka consumer application that exposes a `GET` endpoint `/betvictor/history` on port `8082`, which provides the history of consumed messages.
+This is a simple Kafka consumer application that exposes a `GET` endpoint `/betvictor/history` on port `8082`, which provides the history of last 10 consumed messages.

 The application consumes messages from an external broker and saves them to a PostgreSQL database.